TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/40 - Matthew/Matthew 21/Matthew 21.25.md

 ---

-The baptism of John, whence was it? from heaven or from men?
-And they reasoned with themselves, saying, If we shall say, From heaven; he will say unto us, Why then did ye not believe him?
+The baptism of John, where was it from?
+From heaven or from men?"
+They reasoned with themselves, saying, "If we say, 'From heaven,' he will ask us, 'Why then did you not believe him?'